 A decision to share the news can be a difficult one for some expectant parents.
 Some tell without a plan, while others craft their message.
 They often have to decide what to tell loved ones, how to share the news, when to tell, and what to say.
 Sometimes the reaction is positive, and other times they wish they had said something differently.
 Below we have a sample letter for you to copy and edit to suit your circumstances and personal reflections.

 We also have a booklet for your loved ones, “Your Loved One Is Having a Baby with Down Syndrome,” that can help friends and family understand the diagnosis better and can help them learn some ideas for supporting you.
-You can download if for free or order a copy from Woodbine House.”

 See also: Sharing the News with Friends and Family chapter in our book, “Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome.”